mathisGarberg/angular-folder-structure/path-alias.rst

 ==========

 Path aliases simplify paths by giving a link to the path rather than using the the fully qualified path name.
+Using them will make your code easier to read and maintain.

 Create Aliases